swoopsta/LEMP-Stack-AA/README.md

 ### **Nginx, PHP 7, MariaDB 10, FastCGI Cache, Brotli, HTTP2, PagespeedMod and CloudFlare For WordPress and other WebApps**

-A LEMP Stack with customized compiled version of NGINX and custom configs (A constant work in progress) for the stack I use for all websites including WordPress.
+I wanted to build a customized LEMP stack that would work on a REALLY small VPS.
+10gb/1gb RAM/1 VCPU & be able to handle 2000-3000 hits a day.
+It's more for a personal blog or resume.
+I also wanted a  LEMP Stack with customized compiled version of NGINX and custom configs (A constant work in progress) for the stack I use for all websites including WordPress.
 Using the latest versions of all available software.
-Development is in an LXC container on my home lab but the end product will but put on a Google Compute Instance so all instructions are subject to change.
+Development on a Google Compute Instance set to match most VPS's out there.
+All instructions are subject to change & are not guarantee to make your VPS explode.
 This repo assumes you are using a fresh install of Ubuntu 16.04 on a VPS.
 It also assumes you've taken steps to harden the install.
 I often check to see if the time zone is set correctly for timestamps.
 I also configure the locales (this is a must for anything compiled in Perl.)
 Following the instructions from your VPS provider is MUST DO.
+I'll have another repo soon to script this project for a staging environment once I've got this one tuned to my liking.

 ### **Initial Setup**